SSC-ICT-Innovatie/nl-kat-coordination/rfd/0009-flexible-plugins.md

 2. Plugins should be language-agnostic - not limited to Python-based implementations
 3. Plugins should be able to access both file and object APIs dynamically
 4. Plugins should have fine-grained, scoped permissions (not full API access)
-5. Plugins should be easy to work with, support multiple input patterns such as single OOI, multiple OOIs, files, or no input (standalone)
+5. Plugins should be easy to work with, support multiple input patterns such as single object, multiple objects, files, or no input (standalone)
 6. Plugin API communication should be secure and authenticated